 -Put them in a sleep sack

--If they can still manage, put the sleep sack on backwards
+-If they take off the sleep sack, put the sleep sack on inside out

 -If the crib has a higher side, turn the crib around so that the high side is facing out

 -Place your child back in his crib without any reaction or interaction, almost like a robot (this can work, but you must be very careful to be as mundane as possible or it can turn into an attention- grabbing antic as well).

 If all this fails, simply child proof the room and put a gate on the door for safety.
 Your child will eventually tire of this skill (especially if there is no audience) and things will go back to normal.
 If your child climbs out and falls asleep on the floor, it is ok to leave them there.
 They will eventually figure out that it is much more comfortable to sleep in their crib and will not attempt any more circus acts.